 at the end of your website’s URL. - Your website will open in a new tab with debug mode running.

 - Sync: on or off.
-It should be on, if you use the container for synchronous tags.
+It should be on if you use the container for synchronous tags.

 - Async: on.
-It should be always on.
+It should always be on.
 It shows the status of the container for asynchronous tags.

-- Check if the tag called
+- Check to see if the tag named

 Piwik PRO

-- Click the tag name to see tag details like HTML tag content, tag type, and trigger.
+was fired. - Click the tag name to see tag details like HTML tag content, tag type, and trigger.

 All page views